tearitco/SRW-Engine-MV-Public/docs/manual.md

 * this.showEnemyPhase()

 	Show text declaring the start of an enemy phase.
 Automatically shows the correct faction color and displays "Ally Phase" instead if a faction is configured to be friendly to the player.

+* this.applyEventSpirits(event\_id, spirit\_ids)

+	Apply spirits effects to the unit with the specified event id.
+Ids are provided as an array, ex.: \[1,4,5\].
+The animation for the spirits will play automatically.

+* this.applyActorSpirits(actor\_id, spirit\_ids)

+	Apply spirits effects to the actor unit with the specified id.
+Ids are provided as an array, ex.: \[1,4,5\].
+The animation for the spirits will play automatically.